Historic Interpretations, Inc.

 Elizabethan Dance

 Elizabethan dances differed between the Upper and Lower Classes.
 The Upper Classes enjoyed new types of music at court.
 They had a taste for new music and new dances.
-Many courtiers travelled abroad and returned to the Elizabethan court with dances from Italy, Spain and France.
+Many courtiers traveled abroad and returned to the Elizabethan court with dances from Italy, Spain and France.
 These foreign influences were found in the development of new Elizabethan court dances and music.
 These new dances had to be learnt and Dancing Masters were suitably employed.
 These Elizabethan dances were highly sophisticated and stately with intricate steps and nuances, although the old favorite English country dances were still popular.
 Many of the Court dances were performed as couples and the suggestive Elizabethan court dance called the Volt was the only dance which allowed the dancers to embrace closely.
 The form of entertainment called the Masque was popular with the Upper classes.
 Masques were accompanied with music and dance at the beginning and end of the performances and during the interludes.

 You will learn: